rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/global-default-private-registry.md

 When working with private registries, it is important to ensure that any secrets created for these registries are properly backed up.
 By default, when you add a private registry credential secret through the process outlined above, it is included in backup operations using Rancher Backups.

-However, if you create credential secrets outside of the Rancher GUI (using kubectl, or Terraform), you must take an extra step to ensure they are backed up effectively.
-When creating these secrets, make sure to add the `fleet.cattle.io/managed=true` label to indicate that this secret should be included in backups created by Rancher Backups.
+However, if you create a credential secret outside of the Rancher GUI, such as by using kubectl or Terraform, you must add the `fleet.cattle.io/managed=true` label to indicate that the secret should be included in backups created by Rancher Backups.

 For example, if you have a custom private registry named "my-private-registry" and create a secret called "my-reg-creds" for it, apply the `fleet.cattle.io/managed=true` label to this secret.
 This ensures that your backup process captures the secret, providing easy restoration if needed.